prominence-eosc/docs/cli.md

 ### MPI jobs

-To run an MPI job, you just need to specify more than one node, for example:
+To run an MPI job, you need to specify either `--openmpi` for OpenMPI or `--mpich` for MPICH.
+For multi-node jobs the number of nodes required should also be specified.
+For example:
 ```
-prominence run --nodes 2 --mpi-version 1.10.7 alahiff/openmpi-osu-microbm:1 /usr/local/libexec/osu-micro-benchmarks/mpi/one-sided/osu_get_bw
+prominence run --openmpi --nodes 4 alahiff/openmpi-hello-world:latest /mpi_hello_world
 ```
-By default MPI version 2.2.1 is used, but other versions can be specified if necessary (1.10.7, 3.0.2 or 3.1.0).
-The reason for this is that the version of MPI inside the container must be the same as the version of MPI on the host.

-For a single-node MPI job, add the option `--mpi`.

 ### Resources
 By default a job will be run with 1 CPU and 1 GB memory but this can easily be changed using the `--cpus` and `--memory` options.
 A disk size can also be specified.
 Here is an example running an MPI job on 4 nodes where each node has 2 CPUs and 8 GB memory, there is a shared 20 GB disk accessible by all 4 nodes, and the maximum runtime is 1000 minutes: